qhc99/CppWorkspace/README.md

 - Build output folder: `_build_debug`, which should match `.clangd` config.

 # Known limitations
-1. `chip8` can only run in GUI environment.
+1. GUI projects are not supported on WSL2.
 1. On Windows, Cuda device code can only be debugged in Visual Studio (open `.sln` project file in `_msbuild` using preset `VS 2022`).
 1. Test coverage targets are only generated if using Clang compiler.
 1. Clang support for cuda on windows is limited, so cuda programs will not be generated in this case.
 (Clangd is also not working since compilation commands are not exported)